2BitWizard/GB_Mini_Camera/README.md

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork with relevant informations excavated from that fucking information black hole which is Discord.
-- [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition despite being insulted online all along the process by a well known asshole from the Game Boy modding scene risking losing pennies if this rival license free mod was published.
+- [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition.
 Thanks also for sending me some early prototypes for testing.